pallets/flask/docs/config.rst

 Applications need some kind of configuration.
-There are different settings you might want to change depending on the application environment like toggling the debug mode, setting the secret key, and other such as environment-specific things.
+There are different settings you might want to change depending on the application environment like toggling the debug mode, setting the secret key, and other such environment-specific things.

-The way Flask designed usually requires the configuration to be available when the application starts up.
+The way Flask is designed usually requires the configuration to be available when the application starts up.
 You can hardcode the configuration in the code, which for many small applications is not actually that bad, but there are better ways.